udemirezen/pinn_clusters/README.md

 # pinn_clusters
-Accompanying code and results for paper: "1D Ice Shelf Hardness Inversion: Clustering Behavior and Collocation Resampling in Physics-Informed Neural Networks" by Yunona Iwasaki and Ching-Yao Lai.
+Accompanying code and results for paper: "1D Ice Shelf Hardness Inversion: Clustering Behavior and Collocation Resampling in Physics-Informed Neural Networks" [link to paper] by Yunona Iwasaki and Ching-Yao Lai.
 Code for training PINNs for 1D ice-shelf inverse modeling and analysis of training results over repeated trials.

 Please direct questions about this code to Yuno Iwasaki: yiwasaki [at] berkeley [dot] edu
 # Installation